ICHRA Pros and Cons: What Every Small Business Needs to Know

 March 20, 2025

 Used properly, it allows businesses to tighten cost control while granting employees the freedom to choose their own healthcare.
-That's why some consider it as the perfect intersection of individual health insurance and group health insurance
+Many employers use ICHRA as an alternative to traditional group health insurance by setting an employer budget while allowing employees to choose their own individual coverage.

 Today, ICHRA is on pace to become a staple alternative to traditional employer-sponsored healthcare plans in the U.S. According to the 2024 ICHRA Report by Remodel Health, ICHRA adoption among U.S. employers grew by 29% from 2023 to 2024.